-- 12. Pipelines, terminals, and associated facilities for the large-scale transport of gas, oil, and chemicals. - 13.
-Large-scale seaports and also inland waterways and ports for inland waterway traffic; trading ports, piers for loading and unloading connected to land and outside ports (excluding ferry piers). - 14.
+- 12. Pipelines, terminals, and associated facilities for the large-scale transport of gas, oil, and chemicals. - Large-scale seaports Seaports and also inland waterways and ports for inland waterway traffic that permit the passage of vessels of over 1,350 tonnes; trading ports, piers for loading and unloading connected to land and outside ports (excluding ferry piers). that can take vessels of over 1,350 tonnes. - 14.
 Waste-processing and disposal installations for the incineration, chemical treatment or landfill of hazardous, toxic or dangerous wastes. - 15.
 Construction or significant expansion of dams and reservoirs not otherwise prohibited. - 16.
 Groundwater abstraction activities or artificial groundwater recharge schemes in cases where the annual volume of water to be abstracted or recharged amounts to 10 million cubic meters or more. - 17.
 Industrial plants for the (a) production of pulp from timber or similar fibrous materials; or (b) production of paper and board with a production capacity exceeding 200 air-dried metric tonnes per day. - 18.
-Large-scale peat extraction. - 19.
+Large-scale peatPeat extraction. - 19.
 Large-scale quarries, mining, or processing of metal ores or coal. - 20.
 Major exploration and development of on-shore oil and gas reserves. - 21.
 Exploration and development of off-shore oil and gas reserves. - 22.
 Installations for storage of petroleum, petrochemical, or chemical products with a capacity of 200,000 tonnes or more. - 23.
 Large-scale logging. - 24.
 Large-scale power transmission. - 25.
 Municipal wastewater treatment plants servicing more than 150,000 people. - 26.
 Municipal solid waste-processing and disposal facilities. - 27.
 Large-scale tourism and retail development. - 28.
+Large-scale land reclamation.
-Large-scale land reclamation. - 29.
-Large-scale primary agriculture/plantations involving intensification or conversion of previously undisturbed land. - 30.
-Plants for the tanning of hides and skins where the treatment capacity exceeds 12 tonnes of finished products per day.

-- 31. Installations for the intensive rearing of poultry or pigs with more than: 85,000 places for broilers and 60,000 places for hens; 3,000 places for production pigs (over 30 kg); or 900 places for sows. - 32.
-All projects with potentially major impacts on people or which pose serious socio-economic risk, including Physical and Economic Displacement, impacts on Indigenous Peoples and adverse impacts on Cultural Heritage. - 33.
+- 29. Large-scale primary agriculture/plantations involving intensification or conversion of previously undisturbed land. - 30.
+Plants for the tanning of hides and skins where the treatment capacity exceeds 12 tonnes of finished products per day. - Installations for the intensive rearing of poultry or pigs with more than: 8540,000 places for broilers and 60,000 places for hens; 3poultry; 2,000 places for production pigs (over 30 kg); or 900750 places for sows. - 32.
+All projects with potentially major impacts on people or which pose serious socio-economic risk, including but not limited to Physical and Economic Displacement, impacts on Indigenous Peoples and adverse impacts on Cultural Heritage. - 33.
 Greenfield housing developments that contain more than 2,500 residential units. - 34.
 Projects, not categorically prohibited, but located in or sufficiently near sensitive locations of national or regional importance which may have apparent environmental impacts on: - Wetlands; - Areas of archeological significance; - Areas prone to erosion and/or desertification; - Areas of importance to ethnic groups/indigenous peoples; - Primary temperate/boreal Forests; - Coral reefs; - Mangrove swamps; - Nationally-designated seashore areas; and - Managed resource protected areas, protected landscape/seascape (International Union for the Conservation of Nature (IUCN) categories V and VI) as defined by IUCN's Guidelines for Protected Area Management Categories.
 Additionally, these projects must meet IUCN's management objectives and follow the spirit of IUCN definitions.

+APPENDIX B

-APPENDIX B - Categorical Prohibitions
+Categorical Prohibitions